Duration of inhale vs. exhale

 When in ‘fight or flight’, muscles are used intensively and instinctively the duration of inhaling gets longer than the duration of the exhaling.

-When we are very relaxed, no danger or threats (like “rest & digest”) the duration of the exhaling is longer that the duration of the inhaling.
+When relaxing deeply, at extreme ‘rest and digest’, the duration of the exhaling gets longer than the duration of the inhaling.

 Breathing that stimulates is asymmetric breathing, where the duration of the inhale, is longer than the duration of the exhale.

 Breathing that relaxes is asymmetric breathing, where the duration of the exhale, is longer than the duration of the inhale.